nielsmaerten/gluco-check/gluco-check-common/strings/en-US/terms.md

 Only the 2 administrators of Gluco Check (Niels Maerten & David D'Amico) have access.

 #### Cookies
 We use Google Analytics to collect anonymous information about visitors to our website.
 This only applies to our website, not the Assistant Action itself.
 If you prefer, you can opt-out of the Google Analytics cookie by visiting: https://tools.google.com/dlpage/gaoptout/

+## _License Terms_
+Gluco Check is licensed under the [MIT License](https://github.com/nielsmaerten/gluco-check/blob/main/LICENSE)
+Copyright (c) 2021 Niels Maerten & David D'Amico